 Foundations in History and Literature

 Foundations in Literature and History is a comprehensive language arts course that goes over literature, literary terms, grammar, writing, poetics, spelling, and speech-giving.
 The class literature and independent reading for book reports will provide students a firm foundation in both literature and history and prepare them for a serious study of these subjects in high school and college.
 The textbook anthology provides a wide variety of reading passages, including history, fairytales, the short story, myths, fables, allegory, and poetry.
 (Some of the works have been adapted for younger readers, such as the works by Shakespeare, Chaucer and Spenser.)
-The anthology and study guide were designed to hone particular reading skills through comprehension questions, such as making inferences, understanding the tone of a work, understanding paragraph development, and discovering the meaning of vocabulary through contexts—all the skills necessary for being a good reader and in successfully taking future standardized tests like the SAT.
+The anthology and study guide were designed to hone particular reading skills through comprehension questions, such as making inferences, recognizing the tone of a work, understanding paragraph development, and discovering the meaning of vocabulary through contexts—all the skills necessary for being a good reader and for preparing for future standardized tests like the SAT.
 In class, students will take notes on and study the biographies of the authors and, if appropriate, the period and genre of the written works.
 Authors include classic authors, such as Nathaniel Hawthorne, Livy, William Bradford, Hans Christian Andersen, Charles Lamb, Guy de Maupassant, Edmund Spenser, Isaac Watts, William Blake, William Wordsworth, Samuel Taylor Coleridge, John Keats, George Gordon Byron, Percy Bysshe Shelley, Alfred Tennyson, Robert Browning, Christina Rossetti, Robert Burns, Henry Wadsworth Longfellow, John Greenleaf Whittier and others.
-This year I will not be covering grammar in class, but will be offering a free online course for all Foundations students (see below); however, if the online grammar course is not an option, parents may still purchase the grammar book and work independently with their children and access answers to the exercises and tests online.
+The grammar is not covered in the in-person class, but will be taught on a free online course (see below); however, if the online grammar course is not an option, parents may still purchase the grammar book and work independently with their children and access answers to the exercises and tests online.

 Personal Narrative: Course in Writing and Literature

-In his autobiography, the Pulitzer Prize-winning Winston Churchill mentioned that it was his English teacher that gave him a keen sense of the structure of the English language by making him parse a sentence through diagramming.
+As opposed to Grammar Conventions, Grammar Analysis instructs the student in dissecting a sentence and analyzing its parts (parsing).
+In his autobiography, the Pulitzer Prize-winning Winston Churchill mentioned that it was his English teacher that gave him a keen sense of the English language by making him parse a sentence through diagramming.
 This course will be taught with the same purpose in mind.
 Churchill writes: “Mr. Somervell—a most delightful man, to whom my debt is great—was charged with the duty of teaching the stupidest boys the most disregarded thing—namely, to write mere English [as opposed to Latin].
 He knew how to do it.
 He taught it as no one else has ever taught it.
 Not only did we learn English parsing thoroughly, but we also practiced continually English analysis.
 Mr. Somervell had a system of his own.
 He took a fairly long sentence and broke it up into its components by means of black, red, blue, and green inks.
 Subject, verb, object: relative clauses, conditional clauses, conjunctive and disjunctive clauses!
 Each had its color and its bracket.
 It was a kind of drill.
 We did it almost daily.
 As I remained in the Third Form three times as long as anyone else, I had three times as much of it.
 I learned it thoroughly.
 Thus I got into my bones the essential structure of the ordinary British sentence—which is a noble thing.”

 Every year grammar should be taught as part of a late middle school and high school education.
-At the high school level, I teach grammar as a two-year course—one generally covering parsing and diagramming, which will give students a thorough understanding of the structure of a sentence; the other, covering the technical aspects of grammar and punctuation, which is very useful in writing and in taking the writing section of the SAT.
-This year's course will be the first mentioned—a very systematic approach to grammar in which students will learn not only the more foundational aspects of grammar such as identifying the parts of speech (noun, verb, pronoun, adjective, etc.) and parsing sentences, but also the less familiar aspects, such as identifying verbals, clauses and sentences with simple, compound, complex, and compound-complex structures and diagramming them.
+At the high school level, I teach grammar as a two-year course—one generally covering parsing and diagramming, which will give students a thorough understanding of the structure of a sentence (Grammar Analysis); the other, covering the technical aspects of grammar and punctuation, useful in writing and in taking the writing section of the SAT (Grammar Conventions).
+This year's course will be the first mentioned—a very systematic approach to grammar in which students learn not only the more foundational aspects of grammar, such as identifying the parts of speech (noun, verb, pronoun, adjective, etc.) and parsing sentences, but also the less familiar aspects, such as identifying verbals, clauses and sentences with simple, compound, complex, and compound-complex structures and diagramming them.
 This course is offered online Wednesdays, 3:30–4:30 p.m.

 Online Grammar for Foundations Students

 Over the years grammar unfortunately has taken a back seat to other subjects in the classroom, or (to mix my metaphors) has been jettisoned altogether.
-Some self-proclaimed authorities in teaching English go as far as to say that studying grammar is a complete waste of time and does in no way help students in their writing.
-There are only two reasons that I can give, as far as I see, to explain such an absurd, counterintuitive claim.
+Some self-proclaimed authorities in teaching English go as far as to say that studying grammar is a complete waste of time; it is, so they say, an impotent tool in helping to teach students writing and actually detrimental to their academic career.
+I can fathom only two reasons to explain such an absurd, counterintuitive claim.
 Either these authorities do not know what grammar is, or they have never had the stamina or interest to teach it as it should be taught to see results.
-One cannot half-heartedly slip in some instruction on nouns and verbs in the middle of the year and expect students' writing to miraculously improve.
-Grammar needs to be systematically taught—the way that Winston Churchill was taught by Mr. Somervell at Harrow (see Online High School Grammar, above).
+One cannot half-heartedly slip in some instruction on nouns and verbs in the middle of the year and expect students' writing to improve miraculously.
+Grammar needs to be systematically taught—the way that Winston Churchill was instructed by Mr. Somervell at Harrow (see Online High School Grammar, above).
 Besides the very practical aspects of learning conventions—or how to use commas, apostrophes, etc. correctly—, a thorough and proper study of grammar involves giving students a certain artistic awareness of language that is akin to the awareness of color and form that the study of painting and drawing can give to art students.
-My goal in this course is to give a systematic presentation of the material and to complete much if not all of the work in class, so that there is a minimal amount of independent work.
+My goal in this course is to present the material systematically and to complete much if not all of the work in class, so that there is a minimal amount of independent work.
 Parents may find out exactly what is taught in the online grammar class by reading the detailed course description here.
 Offered on Wednesdays, 2:25–3:25, the class is free and open to any student taking the Foundations course.

 Courses in the Classical Languages and History